 But you shouldn’t rely on other people doing a DNA test when gathering evidence.
 Rather you should establish a plan of attack based on the question you’re trying to answer.

 Seeking out targeted test takers based on their potential to answer your question is crucial in this stage of the GPS.
-For more on this subject, see my guide to DNA testing.

 That’s reasonably exhaustive research – and yes it can be exhausting.